Bryce-Taylor/Capstone-Project/README.md

 - I will be going to set up our home page and add minimal styling.

 #### Kenia:
-- We are also work on our schedule table to save the schedule information.
+- I will also work on our schedule table in the database to save the schedule information.
 I will also work on the schedule class and form.
+I will work on making users accounts for schedule.
 I will also meet with Bryce to talk about styling.
 #### Both:
 - Meet with client for updates and what we can change